RadoslavSV/Implementation_of_programming_languages/gc_C/README.md

-Implement a garbage collector algorithm in C.
+Implement a simple garbage collector algorithm in C.